 Quick Summary: The default of 0 for borders around images makes text wrapping look unprofessional.
 Additionally, if you want to have a caption or other text that stays with your image, the text can end up in all different places depending on the browser.
 Although one solution might be putting items in tables, I have been told that is not allowed for accessibility purposes.
 Thus, I wrote CANVAS and they were helpful enough to give me some HTML code to allow me to do these things that actually works (shared below), but this is impractical for your average user.
 Given that FREE blogging sites (including WordPress as example) allow you to do basic photo/text editing (including border space, alignment with text, and captions) to make layout be consistent and professional without resorting to tables, I encourage CANVAS to build this functionality in for faculty.
-When you consider the numbers of faculty being encouraged to create online courses, you can begin to imagine how useful these layout features would be.
+When you consider the numbers of faculty being encouraged to create courses, you can begin to imagine how useful these layout features would be.

 Example from Wordpress FREE blogging site: